idvorkin/Vim-Keybindings-For-Onenote/readme.md

 To use this project, you must have [AutoHotKey](http://www.autohotkey.com/) installed.

-To use, the script, launch autohotkey passing vim_onenote as the script name.
+To use, the script, launch AutoHotKey passing vim_onenote as the script name.

 ```
 C:\gits\Vim-Keybindings-For-Onenote>\bin_drop\AutoHotkey.exe vim_onenote.ahk